-Anime is a popular genre that can span from being extremely lighthearted to incredibly dark and gritty.
+Anime is a popular genre that spans from extremely lighthearted to incredibly dark and gritty.
 Some anime OSTs are filled with beautiful-sounding songs, while others are packed with more upbeat tunes.
 This article will guide you through the best anime OSTs for different moods!

 Recently, I’ve been listening to some anime OSTs, which have been very well made.
 Despite not thinking much of the show, I want to recommend the songs anyways.